 Security, Liquidity, and User Protection (High Intent).

-Security is of great importance when it comes to choosing an exchange.
+Security is of great importance when choosing an exchange.
 Top platforms use cold storage, encryption, insurance funds, and two-factor authentication.

 Liquidity in the system means better flow of assets, which in turn means minimal slippage at trades and faster execution times on high-liquidity exchanges.
-We see that liquidity issues create delays in transactions and a wide price range, but with high liquidity exchanges, we notice improved prices and speed.
+We see that liquidity issues create transaction delays and wide price ranges, but with high-liquidity exchanges, we notice improved prices and speed.

 User care also includes customer support, dispute resolution, and transparent policies.